Marriage is about Love.

 The divorce process, and the professional assistance you need, is like a three-legged stool.
 You need professional legal, financial, and emotional advice and support.
 If one of the legs is missing, just like on the stool, you will fall and get hurt.
 Do not expect your divorce attorney to do it all.
 He or she is trained in the law and is not a financial expert or a therapist.

 Your divorce team should include a financial professional, along with your divorce attorney and personal counselor.
-The best type of financial expert is an experienced Certified Divorce Financial Analyst™ (CDFA™) or Certified Financial Divorce Practitioner (CFDP™) or Certified Financial Divorce Specialist™ (CFDS).
-I have been recognized as the first Divorce Financial Professional in the Nation to have been awarded all three certifications in this specialty.
+The best type of financial expert is an experienced financial services professional who regularly works with, and understands, the types of assets, accounts, and financial instruments you may have in your marital estate.
+In addition, they will have additional specialized training and certification in the divorce specialty, such as the Certified Divorce Financial Analyst™ (CDFA™) designation.
+I have been recognized as the first Divorce Financial Professional in the Nation to have been awarded three different certifications in this specialty.
 As your divorce financial expert, I will work closely with you and your divorce attorney during the negotiation of your Marital Dissolution Agreement, or "Settlement"

 As your divorce financial expert, I first look at the marital assets belonging to you and your spouse in the traditional way.
 Consideration is given to an itemized list of real estate owned, household goods, vehicles, debts, investments, retirement accounts and pensions, family businesses, and the like.
 Additionally, the income and projected living expenses for each of you will be weighed.
 The intent is to divide the property as equitably as possible and plan for any appropriate child and/or spousal support.